ellakoa/postcard-poem/content/posts/sweet-nothings.md

   are happily gathered by all.

   We sleep naked together all winter long
-  In spring we wake to the Cuckoos song.
+  In spring we wake to the cuckoos song.

   Many years have passed us by
   We have grown old together you and I.